Last updated 25/06/20

 Is my university course affected?

 Universities are continuing to operate, with most of their lectures moving online, although not across all subjects at this time.
-As the Easter break approaches however, some universities have brought forward or are extending their time frames for the break.
 The situation is changing every day, so it is best to check their individual updates via the web pages below.
 We are here to help you transition to this new way of learning, so whether you remain on or off campus you can still contact our Dean of Studies for academic support.

 UniMelb – www.unimelb.edu.au/coronavirus/update